1. Find Your “Why?”

 - Increases wool production

-Mix 1 part conditioner with 2-3 parts Redmond mineral salts (like Selenium 90) and take your animals’ health journey even further.
+Mix 1 part conditioner with 2-3 parts Redmond mineral salts (like Redmond Sheep Mineral) and take your animals’ health journey even further.
 Our expansive profile of 60+ minerals naturally contains the essential electrolytes and trace minerals your herd needs.
 When offered a choice between Redmond and other mineral mixes, they choose Redmond every time!
 Give us a call today at and start your sheep journey on a healthy note.

 © 2021 Redmond Minerals Inc.